Best Desk Booking Systems for Hybrid Work

 A bookable space might not necessarily be a desk but a seated area where a team could meet or a meeting room.
 Some desk booking systems will allow you to book these, some vendors have separate packages for meeting room booking.

-A desk booking system review wouldn’t be complete in current times without looking at COVID safety features.
+Most desk booking systems include some safety features aimed primarily at COVID but would apply equally to limiting the spread of any infectious disease.
 Some desk booking systems will show a status indicating if a desk has been cleaned since last use.
 This is handy and re-assuring for new occupants of the desk, either to be told the desk is clean or that they need to clean it.

-While of course you can set your offices up with physically distanced desks, if you don’t want to do this but just mark desks as not to be used until things can return to normal, then you can use a desk booking system to take these desks out of use.
+While of course you can set your offices up with physically distanced desks, if you don’t want to do this but just mark desks as not to be used when trying to limit the spread of an infection, then you can use a desk booking system to take these desks out of use.
 You can flag them as not available for booking because of distancing.